CampusAI/CampusAI.github.io/_papers/weight_uncertainty/weight-uncertainty.md

 - Weight uncertainty can be used to drive the **exploration-exploitation trade-off in reinforcement learning** (more systematic exploration rather than $$\epsilon$$-greedy).
 Weights with greater uncertainty introduce more variability into the decisions made by the network, leading naturally to exploration, as the environment is understood they become more deterministic.

 ## Weaknesses

+- Having to **optimize twice as many parameters** and seeing that the results are not significantly better one could argue whether just having a network twice as big would be simpler.

+- Seems very **dependent on the priors** one chooses for the parameters: $$P(w)$$